-When we rotate the kids move forward – the mainsheet trimmer becomes the helmsman, helmsman moves to the jib, jib trimmer goes forward, and bow man moves aft to the mainsheet position.
+When we rotate the kids move forward – the mainsheet trimmer / aft deck becomes the helmsman, helmsman moves to the jib, jib trimmer becomes the navigator, navigator moves to the bow, and bow man moves aft to the mainsheet position.
 Kids must pull up the mask when rotating positions.
 At other times, IF all parents on the boat allow it, when the kids are more than 6’ apart and on station, we will allow the masks to be pulled down.

-In this manner, the kids will generally stay 6’ apart from each other during the day.
+In this manner, the kids will generally stay 3’ apart from each other during the day (which matches the latest CDC guidelines for in school seperation).
 The instructor will of course move around but will generally stay in the front of the cockpit.
-The instructor will of course always wear a mask.
+The instructor will always wear a mask.

 One of the lessons we are going to teach kids this summer is to have fun while maintaining a healthy separation.
 Understanding wind direction and how viral particles will move downwind is also on the agenda.

 We realize there some parents uncomfortable with group lessons.
 We will also offer a limited number of private or semi-private lessons, generally in the afternoon.
 Note that if you sign up for private lessons, you can put together your own group of family members or family members or close friends whom you already hang out with.
 Private lessons cost: